Prof. Dr.Rajan Bhonsle, M.D.

 1. A good TALK is a great aphrodisiac for many women

-Many women find talk a potent turn-on.
-For them, talking and feeling loved are more important than sex.
+Many women find to talk a potent turn-on.
+For them, talking and feeling loved is more important than sex.
 Especially for those women who are busy at home with household duties, an intellectual conversation can be stimulating.
 Good conversation during evening walks or while the couple is relaxing can be a great aphrodisiac.
 Sexual sharing later is enhanced manifold by affectionate and caring words.
 A husband could tell his wife how much he loves her, could also whisper her name, which acts as a reassurance that he is with her mentally during those intimate moments.

 2. Many wives are anxious about physical attractiveness

 “I have put on almost 10 kg since we got married seven years ago.
 It scares me to think that my husband may find me unattractive.
 I can undress only under the cover of darkness.”
 Caring husbands can always sense such anxieties in their wives.
 There is no need to lie and say she’s gorgeous if she isn’t, nor is there a need to say that she is not attractive anymore.
 One can always appreciate and praise what you do find attractive – the smoothness of her skin, her husky voice, her alluring lips, her captivating eyes or her delightful smile.
-These things remain unaffected even with gaining of weight or aging.
+These things remain unaffected even with gaining weight or ageing.